 Transferring files through a local area network can be somewhat slow.
-Wired networks are faster than wireless networks.
+Wired networks are faster than wireless networks in this regard.
 If you have a large file to move through a Wi-Fi network, you may have to wait a while for the transfer to complete.

-Compared to USB drives, there are no restrictions to the size and number of files that you can move.
+Compared to USB drives, there are no restrictions on the size and number of files that you can move.
 It can be more convenient, but the computers have to be relatively close to each other to be connected to a local network.
 If the computers are too far away, you will need another option which is what we'll get to next.

-How to transfer files from PC to PC using the internet
+How to move files from PC to PC using the Internet?

-- You can email a file to yourself as an attachment on one computer and download the attachment on another computer
+You can email a file to yourself as an attachment on one computer and then download the attachment on another computer.

-You can transfer files between computers that are far away using this method and do so relatively quickly.
+You can transfer files between computers that are far away using these methods and do so relatively quickly.

-However, there are a number of drawbacks to using this method:
+However, there are a number of drawbacks to using these methods:

-- Free online storage accounts have a size limit and you need to pay if you want more
+Free online storage accounts have a size limit and you need to pay to exceed the limit.

-- Transfer can be slow depending on how fast an internet connection you have
+Transfers can be slow depending on how fast an Internet connection you have